gs1571/otus-linux/project/README.md

   - keepalived
   - haproxy
 * WEB application
-  - AWX or something else
+  - AWX version 9.2.0
 * Database cluster
-  - patroni cluster of the three nodes
+  - PostgreSQL Patroni cluster with three nodes
+* Backup of the database
+  - pg_probackup
 * Loging server
   - journald
 * Monitoring server
   - grafana
   - prometheus
-* Backup server
-  - barman

-All of them will be connected to one network and spread over six VMs follow the diagram:
+All of them will be connected to one network and spread over seven VMs follow the diagram:

 ![network diagram](diagrams/network_diagram.png)